 Members of the District community or third parties who believe they have been unlawfully harassed by another member of the District community or a third party are entitled to utilize the Board's complaint process in Policy 1362.02.
-A complaint must be submitted within 300 calendar days of the alleged discriminatory act(s)-,except as otherwise specified in law or regulation.
+A complaint must be submitted within 300 calendar days of the alleged discriminatory act(s)-, except as otherwise specified in law or regulation.
 Specific procedures related to sexual harassment are to be applied in accordance with the District's Title IX Sexual Harassment Manual.
 Individuals should make every effort to present a complaint as soon as possible after the conduct occurs while the facts are known and potential witnesses are available and to eliminate of the conduct in question.
-Initiating a complaint will not adversely affect the complaining individual's employment or participation in educational or extra-curricular programs unless the complaining individual makes the complaint maliciously or with knowledge that it is false.
-No anonymous complaints shall be accepted or processed, except as otherwise specified in law or regulation.
+Initiating a complaint will not adversely affect the complaining individual's employment or participation in educational or extra-curricular programs unless the complaining individual's shall be accepted or processed, except as otherwise specified in law or regulation.